odellrb/Kickstarter-anaylsis-/README.md

   A goal of 5,000 dollars or less had the best results for success.
 - What are some limitations of this dataset?

-  The limitations of this dataset do noy paint the whole picture to be succussful.
+  The limitations of this dataset do not paint the whole picture to be succussful.
 We should look into other variables to get a better idea of how to possibly crowdfund more money and backers.
 - What are some other possible tables and/or graphs that we could create?

-  We could use Pie charts, bar graphs, and possible a whisker chart if one is interested enough for it.
+  We could use Pie charts, bar graphs, and possible a Box and whisker chart if one is interested enough for it.